 The series started with Reverend Monsignor Paul Burkard of Our Lady of Victory Basilica voicing faith-based messages about "finding peace" in a fast-paced society.
 Each day has a different thought with insights to get the faithful and - perhaps, the disenfranchised - to be energized by and guided by their faith.

 "We are the Catholic Church giving the message within the context of our faith, but we're doing it for ALL people, not just our Catholic congregations," explained Fr.
-Peter Drilling, President-Rector at the Diocese of Buffalo's Christ the King Seminary, "This is one way for us to reach out to people of all faiths, and even of none."
+Peter Drilling, former President-Rector at the Diocese of Buffalo's Christ the King Seminary, "This is one way for us to reach out to people of all faiths, and even of none."
 There's a real need to help those afflicted by the stresses and strains of the 21st Century, and 'Faith Moments' will help them".

 The program is being made possible through a grant from the Foundation of the Roman Catholic Diocese of Buffalo.